-Focus of legislation Details of engagement Proposed legislative solution Cap and trade Following COP21, Turkish Civil Aviation General Directorate has started communications regarding post Paris Agreement Action Plan on behalf of ICAO.
+Focus of legislation Details of engagement Proposed legislative solution Cap and trade post Paris Agreement Action Plan on behalf of ICAO.
 Pegasus has made a projection of financial implications of CORSIA and we have submitted our opinion to Turkish Civil Aviation General Directorate.We have also submitted our monitoring plan to the local authorities.
 Under the Carbon Offsetting Scheme for International Aviation (CORSIA), aircraft operators will be required to purchase offsets, or "emission units", for the growth in CO2 emissions covered by the scheme.
 CORSIA aims to address any annual increase in total CO2 emissions from international civil aviation above 2020 levels.
 We support such a global scheme, and we believe such measures shall also be implemented globally in most GHG intense industries.
-Mandatory carbon reporting We took an active part in roundtable discussions and meetings held by the Directorate General of Civil Aviation with participation from the Foreign Ministry and the Ministry of Environment and Urbanization.
-Additionally, brainstorming with as well as guiding the participants in the Negotiations held by ICAO with the aim of discussing the Paris Agreement and better positioning and representing the civil aviation sector in it.
-We have also given a training to the Ministry of Environment and Urbanisation officials about GHG monitoring and calculation of Fuel Consumption in Aviation industry.
+Mandatory carbon reporting Additionally, brainstorming with as well as guiding the participants in the Negotiations held by ICAO with the aim of discussing the Paris Agreement and better positioning and representing the civil aviation sector in it.
+We have also given a training to the Ministry of Environment and Urbanisation Our aim for engaging in both National and International Meetings and negotiations has been to be well prepared for the foreseen results of the new International agreement on Climate Change and establish an appropriate system to gain consistent data from the civil aviation companies in order to comply with the requirements.
+Moreover, during those engagements we have contributed in the discussions of opportunities for the development of a similar regulation/scheme as the EU-ETS.